rji-futures-lab/django-rmp-data/README.md

 brew install postgresql
 ```

-Then we use a shortcut provided by homebrew for starting PostgreSQL.
+Then, we use a shortcut provided by homebrew for starting PostgreSQL.

 ```bash
 brew services start postgresql